-Pre-workout supplements can help you improve your performance during cardio, but it is important to research what supplements will work for your body and your routine.
+Pre-workout supplements can help you improve your performance during cardio activities, but it is important to research what supplements will work for your body and your routine.

 Not all ingredients will help you during cardio, so find the supplements that will complement your health and activity.

 Also keep in mind that cardio already works the body, and some ingredients stimulate the body further to increase performance.
 Be careful when taking caffeine-based supplements, because they can put extra strain on the heart and cardiovascular system.